kibook/s1kd-tools/tools/s1kd-acronyms/README.md

 When not in interactive mode, the first definition found will be used.

-The -I option prompts for all acronyms, not just those with multiple definitions.
-This can be useful if some occurrences of the acronym term should be ignored.

-The -! option will not prompt for acronyms, instead it will markup where acronyms are found using a &lt;`chooseAcronym`&gt; element, whose child elements are all possible acronyms matching the term.
-Another program can then use this as input to actually prompt the user.

--l
+-l, --list
 Treat input (stdin or arguments) as lists of filenames of data modules to find or markup acronyms in, rather than data modules themselves.

--M &lt;list&gt;
+-M, --acronym-list &lt;list&gt;
 Like the -m option, but use a custom list of acronyms instead of the default `.acronyms` file.

--m
+-m, --markup
 Instead of listing acronyms in the specified data modules, automatically markup acronyms in the data module using the `.acronyms` file.

--n &lt;\#&gt;
+-n, --width &lt;\#&gt;
 Minimum number of spaces after the term in pretty-printed text output.

--o &lt;file&gt;
+-o, --out &lt;file&gt;
 Output to &lt;file&gt; instead of stdout.

--p
+-p, --pretty
 Pretty print text/XML acronym list output.

--T &lt;types&gt;
+-T, --types &lt;types&gt;
 Only search for acronyms with an attribute `acronymType` whose value is contained within the string &lt;types&gt;.

--t
+-t, --table
 Format XML output as an S1000D `<table>`.

--v
+-v, --verbose
 Verbose output.

--X &lt;xpath&gt;
+-X, --select &lt;xpath&gt;
 When marking up acronyms with -m/-M, use a custom XPath expression to specify which text nodes to search for acronyms in.
 By default, this is all text nodes in any element where acronyms are allowed.
 This must be the path to the text() nodes, not the elements, e.g. `//para/text()` and not simply `//para`.

--x
+-x, --xml
 Use XML output instead of plain text.

+-!, --defer-choice
+Mark where acronyms are found using a `<chooseAcronym>` element, whose child elements are all possible acronyms matching the term.
+Another program can then use this as input to actually prompt the user.

 --version
 Show version information.